Beverley Skeggs

 Beverley Skeggs is a British sociologist, noted as one of the foremost feminist sociologists in the world.
 Currently, she works as a "Distinguished Professor" in the Sociology Department at Lancaster University, developing a Center for Social Inequalities in the North West of England.
 She continues to run the "Economics of Care" theme at the International Inequalities centre at the London School of Economics (LSE) and is a visiting professor at Goldsmiths University.
-She has been the head of two of the UK’s leading Sociology Departments, at the University of Manchester and Goldsmiths, as well as co-director of Lancaster's Women's Studies.
+She has been the head of two of the UK's leading Sociology Departments, at the University of Manchester and Goldsmiths, as well as co-director of Lancaster's Women's Studies.
 In addition, she played a part in transforming Britain's oldest sociology journal, The Sociological Review, into an independent foundation devoted to opening up critical social science and supporting social scientists.

 Life and career

 Skeggs was born in Middlesbrough, a post-industrial town on the south bank of the River Tees in North Yorkshire.
-She studied an undergraduate degree in Sociology at the University of York (BA) and went on to study further at Keele University, where she obtained a PGCE and PhD.
+She studied an undergraduate degree in sociology at the University of York (BA) and went on to study further at Keele University, where she obtained a PGCE and PhD.

 Career history

 She has worked at Crewe and Alsager College of Higher Education (Research Fellow), Worcester College of Higher Education (Sociology), University of York (Education and Women's Studies).
 From 1996 to 1999, she was a Director of Women's Studies at Lancaster University (with Celia Lury).
-In 1999, she was appointed to a Chair in Sociology at the University of Manchester, where she was Head of Department from 2001 to 2004.
-Since 2004, she has been a Professor of Sociology at Goldsmiths, University of London, as Head of Department from 2010-2013.
+In 1999, she was appointed to a chair in Sociology at the University of Manchester, where she was Head of department from 2001 to 2004.
+Since 2004, she has been a professor of sociology at Goldsmiths, University of London, as Head of department from 2010 to 2013.
 During 2007, she was the Kerstin Hesselgren Professor in Gender Studies at Stockholm University.
 In 2003, she was elected as an Academician of the Academy of the Learned Societies for the Social Sciences.
 Professor Skeggs was an honorary professor at the University of Warwick, and has received honorary doctorates from Stockholm University, Aalborg University and the University of Teesside (her hometown).
 In June 2019, she received an honorary doctorate from the University of Joensuu, Eastern Finland.
 She was the joint managing editor of the journal The Sociological Review from 2011 to 2016, now as European 'editor at large'.
 From 2013 to 2016, she held an ESRC Professorial Fellowship to study a "sociology of values and value".
 In September 2017, she became the Academic Director of the Atlantic Fellows programme at the London School of Economics and moved to take up a "Distinguished Professor" post at Lancaster University in May 2019.